benhurley/pretty-tickets/README.md

 ## Elevate Your Electronic Tickets

-Transform your electronic ticket receipt into a beautiful online ticket that's perfect for gifting and sharing.
+Transform your recent purchase into a beautiful ticket replica made for gifting and sharing

 ![Homepage](./public/screenshot.png)